 But what if you can’t quantify your results to a number?
 This is a common challenge often faced by consultants/contract employees and talent new to their field where this information may not be readily available, or available at all.

 You can also provide details including specific skills to demonstrate your aptitude:

 XJtech (internship) 3/2014 – 3/2015

 Jr. Software Architect with experience in agile development processes/methodologies and project management.
 Skills:

 - Ajax, JSON, HTML5, CSS3

 - Mac OS X, Linux, Windows

-As you can see, the listing of this Software Architect’s skills make it clear what he or she can bring to the table.
-And aside from the technical skills, this person also posses abilities in project management and the agile environment which may be very beneficial for companies looking to move to/implement this methodology or, require it from the beginning.
+As you can see, listing this Software Architect’s skills make it clear what he or she can bring to the table right away.
+Aside from the technical skills, this person also posses abilities in project management and the agile environment which may be very beneficial for companies looking to move to/implement this methodology or, require it from the beginning.